akullpp/awesome-java/README.md

 *Tools which support continuously building, testing and releasing applications.*

 * [Jenkins](http://jenkins-ci.org/) - Provides server-based services.
 Often seen as the successor to Hudson, although it is still actively developed.
+* [Travis](https://travis-ci.org) - A hosted continuous integration service that integrates with GitHub repositories.

 ## Database